tcpalmer/nina-scheduler/synchronization.md

 {: .warning }
 The synchronization capability should be considered experimental at this point.
 The implementation is complex and comprehensive testing is challenging.
 You should expect the capability to evolve quickly as problems are fixed.

-{: .note }
-The following items are not implemented in this release: support for a rotator on the client.

 The existing NINA Synchronization plugin provides support for multiple OTAs/cameras on a single mount with a single guider.
 It does this by setting up communications between two or more running instances of NINA and then synchronizing some activities via custom instructions in each sequence.
 The main use case is to have a primary NINA instance (server) handle mount operations and guiding and then synchronize with secondary instances (clients), so they can take exposures when the primary is but then wait while the primary is doing any mount operations (slew, dither).

 By controlling target selection and exposure planning, Target Scheduler (TS) precludes using the existing instructions implemented by the Synchronization plugin.
 There are several challenges but the primary block is that in TS, projects and targets explicitly belong to one NINA profile.
 Since you can only run multiple instances of NINA if each is running a different profile, each instance would see a different set of active projects and targets.